 Borneo Project and Sarawak Iban Dayak Association (SADIA) spearhead an international petition to prevent eviction of the Iban community of Rumah Nyawin.
 The eviction is delayed, but eventually takes place.
 Third Microhydro Project completed in Kampung Bantul, Pensiangan, Sabah.
 Penan Community of Long Lunyim plants hundreds of fruit trees on degraded lands to mark their claim to their territory.
 Founding of Penan Preschools Project starts: Training for teachers begins in 2006, two schools running in 2008 with another under construction; three school operating 2009 to present.
 Borneo Project assists with “Eye glasses for Elders” in six Penan communities.

 Borneo Project partners BRIMAS, PACOS, SAM, SADIA and others conduct mapping workshops across Malaysia, training dozens of communities in GPS and GIS mapping.
 Dozens of maps submitted in court cases.
 Over 200 land rights cases pending.

-Supported establishment of the Sarawak Indigenous Lawyers Association, whose members offer assistance to Sarawak communities, and which provides public representation for Dayak communities’ legal rights.
+The Project supports establishment of the Sarawak Indigenous Lawyers Association, whose members offer assistance to Sarawak communities, and provide public representation for Dayak communities’ legal rights.